Taiwan on High Alert as Typhoon Fung-wong Approaches | Science-Environment

 Taiwan on High Alert as Typhoon Fung-wong Approaches

-Taiwan has issued a land warning and evacuated more than 3,000 people in anticipation of Typhoon Fung-wong, set to bring heavy rainfall despite weakening.
-The storm is projected to make landfall near Kaohsiung on Wednesday, after earlier battering the Philippines, resulting in six fatalities.
+Taiwan has evacuated over 3,000 residents ahead of Typhoon Fung-wong, which is set to bring heavy rainfall to the eastern mountainous regions.
+The typhoon previously hit the Philippines with fatal impacts and is expected to make landfall near Kaohsiung.
+Precautionary measures include flight cancellations and evacuations.

-The typhoon is expected to traverse the southern regions of Taiwan, eventually moving out to the Pacific Ocean past Taitung and Hualien.
-President Lai Ching-te has urged citizens to avoid mountainous and coastal areas, emphasizing safety precautions.
+Taiwan acted swiftly on Tuesday, evacuating over 3,000 residents in anticipation of Typhoon Fung-wong, which threatens to unleash substantial rainfall on its east coast.

-Following a deadly flood in Hualien last month, the government is taking action, evacuating residents in Guangfu and ensuring safety for those in other susceptible regions.
-While parts of Taiwan will experience disruptions, key industrial areas like the city of Hsinchu remain unaffected.
+Though weakened, Fung-wong is poised to impact the island's southwestern region of Kaohsiung on Wednesday, following a destructive path through the Philippines that left 18 dead.
+Despite its downgraded status, officials warned against complacency.

 - READ MORE ON: